Child and Adolescent OCD

 OCD in Children and Adolescents

 Obsessive-Compulsive Disorder is not just an adult condition — it affects children and teenagers too, often with profound consequences on their daily lives, school performance, and family relationships.
 OCD typically begins in childhood or adolescence, with many adults tracing their symptoms back to their earliest years.
+An estimated 1 in 100 children has OCD, meaning classrooms across New York and New Jersey have students quietly struggling with this condition every day.

 Recognizing OCD in Young People